2w21234/MultiCook/README.md

 For HIBAG, the path to 'HIBAG_OUT.vcfh' must be included.

 Users who want to merge the Michigan impuation server's reult can manually edit **input_list** to add the path to the reult ('chr6.dose.vcf') from the Michigan imputation server with its weight.

+After running Michigan imputation server, a file names 'chr6.dose.vcf' which is default name of Michigan server is generated.
+To merge this result within ```MultiCook```, users should insert the path of 'chr6.dose.vcf' with its weight.

 ```
 python Merge.py -i output/HapMap/input_list -o output/HapMap/Merge/result